Is Cycling the Best Exercise For You?

 Limited in Time or Exercise Ability?

 So in short, is cycling the best exercise for you?

 It depends!
 Have you got the time and the exercise ability and are without any physical limitations?
 Great!
 Just make sure your technique is ‘on point’ and you spend an equal amount of time training core, strength and cardio.

 If you’re limited in time, concentrate on the all-round devices and rotate them, if possible.
 So go from bike, to cross trainer to rowing machine and back (either for a full session or split the hour session into three 20-20-20).

 If you’re limited in physical ability, use the bicycle with handgrips and footrest (pedals) accessories – that way you will be exercising your upper and lower limbs, improving your stamina and increasing your heart-rate (make sure you alternate from a comfortable pace to breaking into a sweat).
 When exercising your lower limbs, make sure the saddle is at the correct height so your legs are not too bent or completely straight, and that you are sat at the correct angle so as not to strain your back.

-If you have had a stroke, or are frail, elderly, have a neuro-muscular disorder, spinal injury, have suffered brain trauma, are post-op, and tire easily, consider working on an Active Passive Trainer so you can exercise in Passive Mode if you can’t work out in Active Mode.
+If you have had a stroke, or are frail, elderly, have a neuro-muscular disorder, spinal injury, have suffered brain trauma, are post-op, and tire easily, consider working on an Active Passive Exercise Bike so you can exercise in Passive Mode if you can’t work out in Active Mode.